PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 independent.
 Run affected and standard gates sequentially, then commit and push only.
 Never create or modify a pull request.

+## Terminal QKV shape/attention composite implementation checkpoint

+The characterized two-stage owner is implemented in `passes/terminal_qkv_shape_attention_orchestration.py`.
+It forwards the shared model to terminal shape-extract cleanup and the exact shared context to the QKV summary, retaining the layout option and `include_prefix=False`.
+The lowerer stores one ordered tuple instead of two unconsumed locals.

+The later independent shape-extract invocation and all raw QKV wrapper routes remain intact.
+The terminal affine/Slice-SPP predecessor and indexed Split/Conv/Concat successor are unchanged.
+Runtime identity tests and owner-aware structural coverage verify all state, policy, result, route, and boundary contracts.

+Sequential validation passed: focused 5, affected 445, terminal-layout/efficiency 92, core 55, result contracts 196, phase-store 2,
+and TensorFlow isolation/default-direct/`-cotof` 11.
+No test is failing, no phase result changed, and the store remains exactly 128 IDs and 128 owners.

+At resume, rerun the unconsumed-result inventory after removal of this pair.
+Select the next smallest adjacent terminal cluster with uniform guard and context policy, characterize it before implementation, and keep every `uv` test sequential and single-process.
+Commit and push only; never create, update, reopen, or otherwise modify a pull request.

 ## Primary final layout-refresh reconciliation implementation

 The final ConvInteger, InstanceNorm, and broadcast reconciliations now use